Expert / 9 March, 2022 / My Baba

 Can learning a breathing technique calm my child?
 When children become anxious or emotional, they often are not able to communicate how they are feeling.
 This leads to tantrums, over excitement, becoming withdrawn or crying.
 The behaviour they display comes out of the blue and can be exhausting or embarrassing for parents or those looking after the child.
 Being able to prevent or minimise those moments, would not only be helpful for the carer, it would help the child too.

-There are many ways to support a child when they are not feeling their best.
+At the moment what’s happening in the Ukraine is bringing tension to many households, but there are many ways to support a child when they are not feeling their best.
 Finding out what may be troubling them is not always possible, however teaching them simple skills they can use when overwhelmed may help.
 One of these skills is easy and free.
 Simple breathing techniques for children.

 It is helpful to practice breathing techniques when the child is relaxed and calm initially, as they are more likely to understand and enjoy the experience.